Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 docker build -t skill-app-sync .
 ```

-3. Then, run the image (exposing localhost port 9000).
+3. Then, run the image as a containter.
 This will expose the lambda server which will start listening for trigger events.

 ```shell
 docker run -p 9000:8080 skill-sync
 ```

-4. Open a **second terminal** and send it a trigger event (POST request). *Note*: you can also just run step 3 in headless mode (`-d`) and then reuse the same terminal window.
+4. Open a **second terminal** and send it a trigger event (POST request).

 ```shell
 curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'